 What are Prebiotics?

-Simply put, prebiotics are indigestible fibres that feed the good bacteria in your gut.
-They are found in fibre-rich foods such as fruits, vegetables and whole grains.
+This indigestible fibre is found in fibre-rich foods such as fruits, vegetables and whole grains.
 However, prebiotics are a specific type of indigestible fibre that bypass your small intestine and heads to your colon where they are fermented by the bacteria in your gut.
 It is here they can be metabolized by the probiotics as fuel.

 The Power of Prebiotics and Probiotics